JeongHaeun3263/learn-javascript/README.md

 3. Expression

-- expression is comething that produces a value.
+- expression is something that produces a value.

 ```javascript
 1 + 3;